 We sell advertising space to health insurance carriers on our website through our sponsorship advertising program.
 Our sponsorship advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
-Specifically, carriers who purchase sponsorship advertising can choose to have specific health insurance plans displayed prominently after a consumer has entered certain census information.
-Our sponsorship advertising initiative is relatively new and, if we do not continue to successfully increase our revenue from the sale of sponsorship advertising, our rate of growth may decline.
-The success of our sponsorship advertising program is dependent upon a number of factors, including the effectiveness of the sponsorship advertising program as a cost-effective method for carriers to obtain additional members, consumer and health insurance carrier adoption of the Internet and our ecommerce platform as a medium for the purchase and sale of health insurance, our ability to attract consumers visiting our ecommerce platform and convert those consumers into members, the existence of a relationship between us and a diverse group of carriers that offer a number of health insurance plans in the markets in which we attempt to sell sponsorship advertising, the cost and other features of the health insurance product that is the subject of the sponsorship advertising, the impact the sponsorship advertising has on the sale of the health insurance product that is the subject of the advertising and the effectiveness of the carrier's other means of advertising.
-We have recently launched a new sponsorship advertising platform that automates much of the sponsorship process for carrier participants.
-However, there is no assurance that carriers will participate or utilize this platform, or that it will be otherwise successful.
-If it is not successful, our revenue relating to sponsorship advertising may decline.
+If we do not continue to grow our revenue from the sale of sponsorship advertising, or if our rate of growth declines, our business, operational results and financial condition may be harmed.
+Current economic conditions have adversely impacted the advertising industry in general.
+To the extent that they impact the amount health insurance carriers are willing to pay for advertising on our ecommerce platform, our sponsorship advertising program will be adversely impacted.
+The success of our sponsorship advertising program is dependent upon a number of other factors, including the effectiveness of the sponsorship advertising program as a cost-effective method for carriers to obtain additional members, consumer and health insurance carrier adoption of the Internet and our ecommerce platform as a medium for the purchase and sale of health insurance, our ability to attract consumers visiting our ecommerce plats in the markets in which we attempt to sell sponsorship advertising, the cost and other features of the health insurance product that is the subject of the sponsorship advertising, the impact the sponsorship advertising has on the sale of the health insurance product that is the subject of the advertising and the effectiveness of the carrier's other means of advertising.
 In addition, while our practice of selling sponsorship advertising is described on our ecommerce platform, it could cause consumers to perceive us as not objective, which could harm our brand and result in a decline in our health insurance sales.
 It also could adversely impact our relationship with health insurance carriers that do not purchase our sponsorship advertising.
 As a result, our business, operating results and financial condition could be harmed.